Filtering is key to analysis. You want to drill down into your sample.

-- Find Male variable over in Accordion (located in the Demographics folder).
+- Find the variable over in Variable Tree.

-- Click and drag (by left-clicking) the Gender variable to the Main area.
+- Click and drag (by left-clicking) into the main area.

-- Drop the gender variable into the grey Filter by box that appears at the top of the Main area.
+- Drop the variable into the grey Filter by box that appears at the top of the main area.

 The filter drop-down menu appears, which prompts you to click a particular category to filter.

-Note the sample size at the bottom of the screen is N = 32,736:
+Note the sample size (Unweighted N row) along the bottom of the may change when filters are applied.

 You can add additional filters to drill down further into the sample data.